LifeWay/CloudGenesis-StacksRepo/README.md

 Commonly, you will update a template to add new resources, modify a resource etc. Only updating a teplate will have no effect on your existing stacks using that template.
 To have a stack update, you MUST update the stack file in some way.
 This does not need to be a literal change to the stack values, just the file itself must change.
 So a simple YAML comment on a stack is all that is needed to trigger a stack to update.
-GitFormation ALWAYS passes the template on every update (never re-uses existing template).
+CloudGenesis ALWAYS passes the template on every update (never re-uses existing template).
 So if a template was updated since the last time the stack was updated, then the stack will receive an udpate just from your YAML comment.